rust-lang/reference/src/expressions/method-call-expr.md

 * For a struct, enum, or foreign type, there is a search for inherent impl candidates for the type.
 * For a type param, there's a search for for inherent candidates on the param.
-* For other tyings (e.g. bools, chars) there's a search for inherent candidates for the incoherent type.
+* For various simpler types (listed below) there's a search for inherent candidates for the incoherent type.
 * After any of these, there's a further search for extension candidates for traits in scope.

+"Various simpler types" currently means bool, char, all numbers, str, array, slices, raw pointers, references, never and tuple.

 These searches contribute to list of all the candidate methods found;
-separate lists are maintained for inherent and extension candidates.
+separate lists are maintained for inherent and extension candidates (that is, applicable candidates from traits).
 Only [visible] candidates are included.

-(For diagnostic purposes, the search may be performed slightly differently, for instance searching all traits not just those in scope, or also noting inaccessible candidates.)

 ## Picking a method from the candidates